sinaimeri/AmoCoala/README.md

 	file.nex.simul.round_X.csv

-This file contains the list of probability vectors which were **simulated** during round X. It is a csv file which contains one line per probability vector and 7 columns: probability of co-speciation, probability of duplication, probability of host-switch, probability of loss, number of vertical spreads, number of horizontal spreads and observed distance.
+This file contains the list of probability vectors which were **simulated** during round X. It is a csv file which contains one line per probability vector and 7 (or 5) columns: probability of co-speciation, probability of duplication, probability of host-switch, probability of loss, number of vertical spreads (if metric=4), number of horizontal spreads (if metric=4) and observed distance.

 	file.nex.accep.round_X.csv

-This file contains the list of probability vectors which were **accepted** by the ABC rejection method at round X. It is a csv file which contains one line per probability vector and 7 columns: probability of co-speciation, probability of duplication, probability of host-switch, probability of loss, number of vertical spreads, number of horizontal spreads and distance observed.
+This file contains the list of probability vectors which were **accepted** by the ABC rejection method at round X. It is a csv file which contains one line per probability vector and 7 (or 5) columns: probability of co-speciation, probability of duplication, probability of host-switch, probability of loss, number of vertical spreads (if metric=4), number of horizontal spreads (if metric=4) and distance observed.

 	file.nex.plots.round_X.pdf

 This PDF file contains a set of histograms which describe the results after round X. The plots show the distribution of the:

--  Probabilities of each event type, and number of vertical and horizontal spreads among all **simulated** probability vectors (first row);
+-  Probabilities of each event type, and number of vertical and horizontal spreads (if metric=4) among all **simulated** probability vectors (first row);

--  Probabilities of each event type, and number of vertical and horizontal spreads among the **accepted** probability vectors (second row);
+-  Probabilities of each event type, and number of vertical and horizontal spreads (if metric=4) among the **accepted** probability vectors (second row);

 -  Distances observed among all simulated probability vectors and among the accepted probability vectors (third row).